 Another option for cross-country skiing out of the Echo Lakes Sno-Park is to travel south along the Forest Service Road that bisects Echo Summit.
 The route I’ve outlined is relatively short, but it’s satisfying when you don’t have much time or a storm is quickly approaching.

-South Lake Tahoe (City)
+South Lake Tahoe (City Limits)

 Lake Tahoe Community College (LTCC) grooms about 5km of trails when snow permits.